nancywan1004/tritan-fighter/README.md

 - **SquareVanisher.cs** - In the mean time, the neighbours with different colors will change their current color to one of the other three colors randomly.
 - **ScoreRecorder.cs, GemSpawn.cs** - The more squares you remove, the more points you get.
 AND you will finally reveal the gems beneath it.
 - **Timer.cs** - However, a timer is added to make the game more tense, yet more fun as a nature of games.

+## Remark
+This project was created during 2019 UBC Local Hack Day with Angela Tian.